Rise: A Feminist Book Project

 Books written or illustrated by current committee members are not eligible for nomination.

-Rise: A Feminist Book Project consists of nine regular members and one alternate member.
+Rise: A Feminist Book Project consists of eleven committee members.
 Members are appointed by the co-chairs of Rise on a staggered basis to maintain a balance of new and continuing members.

 Members must actively seek books, nominate suitable titles, read the books nominated by others, and attend Rise Virtual Deliberations to actively participate in discussion on the nominated titles and reach consensus on the books to be included in the year’s Rise List.
 Member attendance at Rise Virtual Deliberations to participate in discussion is mandatory.
 Failure to attend may result in removal from the committee at the co-chairs’ discretion.